elizabeth-trotter/weatherreport/README.md

 ## See nextjs-setup.md for the download + install
-- Project will need api key
+- Project will need an api key from [OpenWeatherAPI](https://openweathermap.org/api)